 Periodontics is a special field of dentistry that focuses exclusively on diagnosing, treating, and preventing inflammatory disease that destroys the gums and jawbone.
 It also includes teeth replacement with implants as well as implant maintenance and repairs.
 The qualified dental specialist who performs these services is called a periodontist.
 Periodontists are required to complete several additional years of dental training before they can practice in this field.
-If you need periodontics in Houston, TX, contact Lovett Dental Northside today at 832.734.9452.
+If you need periodontics, contact Lovett Dental Northside today at 832.734.9452.

 How Periodontics Can Help You